0xdod/0xdod.github.io/content/posts/compose-your-apps/index.md

 +++
-title = 'Compose Your App: Deploying and Monitoring a Full-Stack App with Modern DevOps Tools.' date = 2024-11-27T01:50:50+01:00 draft = false tags = ['containers', 'docker', 'devops', 'devops-projects-challenge']
+title = 'Deploying and Monitoring a Full-Stack App with Modern DevOps Tools.' date = 2024-11-27T01:50:50+01:00 draft = true tags = ['devops', 'docker']
 +++

 This year I decided to venture into the realm of practical DevOps adventures and I was lucky to stumble upon a set of DevOps challenges spanning 6 weeks, where each week we battle with some unique problem-solving scenarios involving various DevOps tools and technologies.
 This article is a documentation of my first challenge which is _Deploying a containerized application and monitoring stack to the cloud, and configuring a reverse proxy._